 How we think about death influences how we live today.
-Heidegger, for example, told us that life is best lived in light of one's death.
+Heidegger told us that life is best lived in light of one's death.
 The death of Socrates, as told by Plato, is philosophically famous as a example of a good life and a good death.

 I have done many funerals.
 I did the funerals of my mother, my father, and Linda's mother and father.
 My infant stillborn son David never got a funeral because of the crazy circumstances surrounding his expiration.
+I have done funerals during this season of COVID.
 When you minister at a funeral you deal with death.
 You meet with people whose loved ones are gone.

 My loss of David made me, in some way, "a man of sorrows, acquainted with grief."
-Once or twice a year I would speak, representing HOPING, to parents who had lost their children in the hospital.
+Once or twice a year I would speak, representing HOPING, to parents who lost their children in the hospital.
 That was intense.
 It feels intense as I write about it.

-I will never forget these things.
+I never forget these things.
 I do not want to forget them.
 I cannot and should not forget that death is still with us.
-In times of death, in times of walking through the valley of the shadow of death, some people think and reflect.
+In times of death, when walking through the valley of the shadow of death, some people think and reflect.
 Not all, but some.

-At a funeral I share how forgiveness is possible in Jesus, and how in His resurrection we have hope beyond the grave.
+At a funeral I share how forgiveness is possible in Jesus, and how in his resurrection we have hope beyond the grave.
 As I speak I see people who are listening, who are HOPING.
 Some who live in denial come out of that dark closet and stand, for a while, in the light.
-In that moment they are looking for some hope, and before them stands the Hope of the World.
+In that moment they are looking for some hope, as before them stands the Hope of the World.

-I'm going to die.
-You are too.
-But Christ has been raised.
-Therefore I have hope, and you can, too.
-Today I choose to live in the light of that eschatological hope and connect with "Christ, the HOPE of glory."
+Therefore, I have hope, and you can, too.
+I choose to live in the light of that eschatological hope and connect with "Christ, the HOPE of glory."